 In this tutorial, we will show you how to install and configuration of Osclass on your CentOS 7 server.
 For those of you who didn’t know, Osclass is a popular open-source project that allows you to easily create and manage your own classifieds website without any technical knowledge.
-This PHP application is used by thousands of users around the world for creating a job listing, sales listing, real estate, and other similar listing websites.
+This PHP application is used by thousands of users around the world for creating job listings, sales listings, real estate, and other similar listing websites.

 Install Osclass on CentOS 7